felixqueisler/arduino-timer/README.md

 5. If the timer is ringing either `timerName.stop()` or `timerName.restart()`

 ### Optional: Overflow Compensation
-By using `timer.start(0, true)` (only change from 0 if you want to set a custom starting point) you can activate overflow compensation which can recover up to 2 timer intervals to an expected rythm if some blocking code took longer than one timer interval.
+By using `timerName.enable(COMPENSATE_OVERFLOW)` you can activate overflow compensation which can recover up to 2 timer intervals to an expected rythm if some blocking code took longer than one timer interval.

 **Rythm example with 1000ms Timers:**